Support making RiG more international!

 What to expect from the series

-Starting in June, this online event series offers international PhD candidates and postdoctoral researchers the opportunity to gain a comprehensive understanding of the German research landscape.
+This online event series offers international PhD candidates and postdoctoral researchers the opportunity to gain a comprehensive understanding of the German research system.

 Together with universities, non-university research institutions, research-based companies, and representatives from federal and state research institutions, we provide insights into research conditions, funding opportunities, institutional support services, and life in Germany.
 Each session is dedicated to a specific region, network, or institution and highlights current offers for international researchers.